Data Protection Policy

 This documents sets out the principles of data protection, our responsibilities, and the access rights of individuals, as well as information sharing and complaints.

 This policy applies to all staff, governors, contractors, agents, representatives and temporary staff, working for or on behalf of the School.
 The requirements of this policy are mandatory for all of these parties.

-The school is committed to ensuring that their staffs are aware of data protection policies, legal requirements and that adequate training is provided by Gloucestershire County Council.
+Tredworth Junior School is committed to ensuring that their staff are aware of data protection policies, legal requirements and that adequate training is provided.

 • ensure that data is fairly and lawfully processed